Journalists ordered out of flood-hit Libyan city after protests

 The full scale of the death toll has yet to emerge, with thousands of people still missing.
 Officials have given widely varying death tolls.
 The World Health Organization has confirmed 3,922 deaths.

-(Reporting by Reuters Writing by Tom Perry and Peter Graff, Editing by Alexandra Hudson)
+(Reporting by Reuters Writing by Tom Perry and Peter Graff, Editing by Alexandra Hudson, William Maclean)

 ((thomas.perry@thomsonreuters.com; Reuters Messaging: thomas.perry.reuters.com@reuters.net))